 - Go on an adventure: There is no shortage of adventure in Durango!
 The Animas River is filled with water sport enthusiasts rafting, kayaking, tube riding and more.
 For those who prefer land hop on a jeep and be taken up the Palata Mountains for an exciting jeep tour with Mild2Wild Rafting and Jeep Tours.
 Be sure to bring a jacket – it gets cold up in the mountains!

 - Ski or Hike the trails at Purgatory Resort: You don’t have to be a guest at the resort to take in all the fun, but the rooms are quite lovely.
-For winter lovers, the resort has 1,605 acres of skiable terrain, with 99 ski trials and five parks.
+For winter lovers, the resort has 1,605 acres of skiable terrain, with 99 ski trails and five parks.
 In summer, the resort has plenty of summer activities including hiking and the new Inferno Mountain coaster ride which takes you on an exhilarating ride through the trees down the mountainside.
 You’ll also find plenty of shops, restaurants and bars to lounge in at the resort after a long day of outdoor activities.

 - Take the Durango Silverton Train: Colorado and trains have a long, fascinating history!
 This historic railroad train has been in continuous operation between Durango and Silverton since 1882.
 A ride on the train will take you past wildlife, waterfalls, and majestic peaks on the same tracks miners, cowboys and settlers of the Old West took over a century ago!
 So take a ride back in time to our next amazing Colorado weekend getaway…